mslinn/jekyll_all_collections/README.md

 ## Block Tag

 The `all_collections` block tag creates a formatted listing of Jekyll files.
-The ordering is configurable; by default, the listing is sorted by age, newest to oldest.
+The ordering is configurable; by default, the listing is sorted by `date`, newest to oldest.
 The `all_collections` tag has a `data_source` parameter that specifies which new property to report on (`all_collections`, `all_documents`, or `everything`).